KabirBatra/APCS-Final-Project/InsertCoolName/doc/README - Return of the toilet paper insurrection.txt

 Feature #1: It provides insight into how valuable toilet paper is during this pandemic.
-Feature #2: It will have cool weapons that you can use!
+Feature #2: It will have auto aim!
-Feature #3: You can throw the toilet paper to distract the enemies!
-However, if someone holds it for 5 seconds you lose!
+Feature #3: Different kinds of enemies!~
-Feature #4: There will be a slow-motion clock that allows you to slow down time to get those easy kills!
+Feature #4: Collisions with walls and creatures!
-Feature #5: Multiple waves of angry shoppers trying to get your paper towel and different kinds of shoppers too!
+Feature #5: Multiple waves of angry slimes trying to get your toilet papers!

 ________________